 Peacocks are also sacred in Buddhism.
 For Buddhists, the peacock symbolizes purity and openness.
 White peacocks symbolize nirvana.

-As a result, instead of being afraid of the eyes on peacock tail feathers, folks in India, China, and Japan are much more likely welcome them as an extra set of eyes protecting their homes from danger.
+As a result, instead of being afraid of the eyes on peacock tail feathers, folks in India, China, and Japan are much more likely to welcome them as an extra set of eyes protecting their homes from danger.

 As with pretty much everything else in life, your stance on whether or not peacock feathers belong in the home depends on your perspective.